Status Of The Patio Garden April 26, 2021

 Morning Glory Seedlings:

-Mr. Concrete Man is so glad to have his hair/golden pennies back after the winter killed his off.
+Mr. Concrete Man is glad to have his hair and golden pennies back after the winter destroyed them.
+Golden pennies are wonderful plants for your garden, offering color contrast and texture.

 My Zen Place: